Attilio-Di-Vicino/ExoNet/README.md

 ![Transit Animation](docs/transit-method-single-planet.mp4)

 ## Background

-ExoNet is a repository created for the testing of my thesis for bachelor degree in computer science at university of Naples Parthenope.
+ExoNet is a repository created for testing the machine learning classifier developed as part of my bachelor's thesis in computer science at the University of Naples Parthenope.

 ## Abstract